mikewacker/age-verification/DESIGN.md

     - (In the next version, we will trade this problem for a similar but different problem that is easier to mitigate.)
 3. Bobby Tables shares the password for `injector` with John Smith, so that John Smith can verify his account.
     - As before, Pop could periodically make users re-verify their account.
+    - (This method requires cooperation from John Smith; it can't be achieved via subterfuge.)

 ### v4: Directly Transmitting Age Certificates to Sites

-**Problem: Phishing for Age Certificates&mdash;and for IDs**
+#### [Problem] Chain of Custody: Phishing for Age Certificates

 John Smith opens his email and sees an urgent email: "PLEASE RE-VERIFY YOUR AGE ON POP OR WE WILL DELETE YOUR ACCOUNT!"
 He clicks the link in that email, which takes him to a site that looks like Pop.
 He uploads his age certificate to that site.
-That site, however, was a fake site that looks like Pop.

-This was a successful phishing attempt; a scammer just obtained John Smith's ID.
+That site, however, was a fake site that looks like Pop; this was a successful phishing attempt.
-Moreover, when John clicked the link, his email was passed onto the fake site; his ID is now linked to an email.
-This fake site may have also asked John to provide additional personal information as well.

-Alternatively, if a hacker steals John's password for CheckMyAge, he could log in and download an age certificate.
-Now he has John Smith's ID, and that ID is linked to his real name.

-**Problem: Sharing Age Certificates**
+#### [Problem] Chain of Custody: Sharing Age Certificates

 If John Smith downloads an age certificate from CheckMyAge, how do we stop him from sharing it with someone else?

+#### [Problem] Stealing IDs and De-Anonymization

+If hackers can obtain an age certificate&mdash;either by gaining access to John Smith's account on CheckMyAge or via phishing&mdash;it can now steal John Smith's ID as well.

+It may also be able to link this ID to personal information:

+- A phishing attack can easily be set up so that it quietly transmits an email address to the hackers.
+- The fake site used in the phishing attack can ask the user to provide additional personal information.
+- If hackers gaining access to John Smith's account on CheckMyAge, they can also obtain his real name.

+Keep in mind: this ID is stored on every site where John Smith has verified the age of his account.

-**Problem: Age and Data Minimization**
+#### [Problem] Age and Data Minimization

 CheckMyAge shares John Smith's exact age (40) with Pop, but does Pop need to know his exact age?
 Pop only needs to know that John Smith is 18 or older.

-**Solution: Directly Transmit the Age Certificate to the Site**
+#### [Solution] Directly Transmit the Age Certificate to the Site

 We will set up a workflow where CheckMyAge directly transmits an age certificate to Pop.